One for All: Towards Training One Graph Model for All Classification Tasks: Conclusions, limitations and future research

 In this work, we propose OFA, the first solution towards building the foundation GNN model for learning on graphs.
-Specifically, the proposed text-attributed graphs, nodes-of-interest and graph prompt paradigm endow the OFA with the ability to perform various graph-related tasks from different domains with a single graph model.
-We evaluate OFA on supervised, few-shot, and zero-shot learning scenarios across different graph domains.
-The OFA show great results on most of the tasks and reveal great potential as the future foundation model on the graph.
+By showing great results on supervised, few-shot, and zero-shot scenarios, OFA reveals great potential as the future foundation model on the graph.
+Currently, OFA falls short of learning regression tasks and the cross-domain datasets are limited, we leave this to future work.
+More discussion can be found in Appendix~\ref{app:limit}.